Kinako Mochi (Japanese Soybean Flour Mochi)

 Kinako mochi on a plate with a folk.

-That’s it!
 Soft and chewy kinako mochi is ready in 5 minutes!
-Serve immediately!
-If mochi is left out for too long, it can become dry and lose its soft texture.
+If mochi is left out for too long, it can become dry and lose its smooth texture, so serve it immediately!

 Recipe Tips